mbe24/zmq-protocol/README.md

 # zmq-protocol
-POC client/server application based on JeroMQ enhanced with message (de)serialization
+POC client/server application based on the Java implementation of ZeroMQ, namely JeroMQ, enhanced with message (de)serialization powered by protobuf.

 ### Usage ###